luisramirez-m/events/README.md

 - `yarn test`, Runs tests with Jest.
 - `yarn storybook`: Starts the Storybook server to view components. [http://localhost:6006/](http://localhost:6006/)

-<sub>Sometimes vitejs changes the port, to be sure which is your port you can see in your terminal</sub>
+<sub>Sometimes vitejs changes the port, to be sure which is your port you can watch in your terminal</sub>

 ## Technologies Used